nspcc-dev/neo-go/docs/rpc.md

 | `submitblock` |
 | `validateaddress` |

+#### Implementation notices

+##### `invokefunction` and `invoke`

+neo-go's implementation of `invokefunction` and `invoke` does not return `tx` field in the answer because that requires signing the transaction with some key in the server which doesn't fit the model of our node-client interactions.
+Lacking this signature the transaction is almost useless, so there is no point in returning it.

+Both methods also don't currently support arrays in function parameters.

 ### Unsupported methods

 Methods listed down below are not going to be supported for various reasons